explainers-by-googlers/cross-origin-storage/README.md

 - Replace existing storage solutions such as the **Origin Private File System**, the **Cache API**, **IndexedDB**, or **Web Storage**.
 - Replace content delivery networks (CDNs).
-- Allow cross-origin file access _without_ the possibility for the user agent to intervene and possibly deny access.
+- Allow cross-origin file access _without_ the possibility for the user agent to intervene.
-- Question the same-origin policy or make changes to it.
+- Modify or supersede the same-origin policy.

 ## User research